A US pine species thrives when burnt. Southerners are rekindling a 'fire culture' to boost its range

 Prescribed burn associations are proving key to conservationists’ efforts to restore a longleaf pine range forming the backbone of forest ecology in the American Southeast.
 Volunteer teams, many working private land where participants reside or make a living, are filling service and knowledge gaps one blaze at a time.

-Prescribed fire, the intentional burning replicating natural fires crucial for forest health, requires more hands than experts can supply.
+Prescribed fires, the intentional burning replicating natural fires crucial for forest health, require more hands than experts can supply.
 In North Carolina, the practice sometimes ends with a barbecue.

 “Southerners like coming together and doing things and helping each other and having some food,” Wimberley said.
 “Fire is not something you do by yourself.”